 requests, not just those performed by third parties.
 It should be easy enough to add to the query to filter our unwanted events.

-We’re looking back through CloudTrail retrospectively, to catch mistakes or threats that occurred days, months, years in the past.
-If you are interested in catching these in real time and sending them to Slack, Jira, ServiceNow or a lambda function, check out our Real Time Events product.
+Gone were the days of looking back through CloudTrail retrospectively, to catch mistakes or threats that occurred days, months, years in the past.

 Reach out to us on our public Slack channel to let us know what you think.